openstack-archive/fuel-plugin-lma-collector/doc/user/source/configure_alarms.rst

      section known as the 'log-fs-critical' and 'log-fs-warning' alarms.
 These alarms monitor the file system where the logs are created on the controller nodes.
+   * The *hdd-errors* alarm group is mapped to one alarms defined in the ``alarms`` section known as the 'hdd-errors-critical'.
+This alarm monitors the ``kern.log`` log entries containing critical IO errors detected by the kernel.
+     Note this *hdd-error* alarm gets the *enabled_with_notification* alerting attribute, meaning that the operator will be notified if any of controller nodes encounters a disk failure.
+Other alarms do not trigger notification per node but at aggregated cluster level.

    .. note:: An *alarm group* is a mere implementation artifact (although it
       has functional value) that is primarily used to distribute the alarms